Getting help with CS & CS program courses

 If you’re finding the content in a CSC course or required program course especially challenging, here are some resources and approaches you might find helpful:

-Attend a help centre
+Attend a learning centre

 Designed for students in first-year Math courses, there are several drop-in Math Learning Centres across the campus.
 Each Learning Centre has a different course focus, and priority for certain students — although most are open to all.
-The link above has up-to-date information the Math Learning Centres that are operating.

 Find a math tutor